Mountain-Contractors-Supply/pimcore/README.md

     1. Create a file called `pimcore-encryption-secret` and add an encryption secret to it generated using https://github.com/defuse/php-encryption.
     1. Do NOT commit any of the files in this directory to your repository (they should already be gitignored).
 1. Run `docker compose up -d` to build the Docker images and run the containers
-1. By default, go to `localhost:8400` in your browser to access the Pimcore admin (port is controlled by the `WEB_EXTERNAL_PORT` environment variable).
+1. Go to `localhost:8415` in your browser to access the Pimcore admin (port is controlled by the `WEB_EXTERNAL_PORT` environment variable).
 Use username `admin` and password `pimcore` to log in.

-## Getting updates
+## Getting updates from skeleton

-We recommend forking this repository and using it as an upstream remote in order to get the latest updates and improvements.
-To do that, run the following commands:

 1. If using SSH for Git, run `git remote add upstream git@github.com:TorqIT/pimcore-skeleton.git`; otherwise, run `git remote add upstream https://github.com/TorqIT/pimcore-skeleton.git`
-1. To fetch and merge updates from the skeleton, run `git fetch upstream`, then `git merge upstream/2025.x`.
+1. To fetch and merge updates from the skeleton, run `git fetch upstream`, then `git merge upstream/<branch name>`, defining the branch you want to pull from (e.g. `2025.x`).

-## Contributing to the skeleton

-1. Clone the repository
-1. Get the secrets from your password manager (should be named "Pimcore skeleton secrets"), download the ZIP, extract and add the contents to your local repository's `.secrets` folder
-1. Create a branch for your work and open a Pull Request